 Entertainment: C$195.61

-Winnipeg – This is the capital and largest city in Manitoba, and equally the fourth cheapest city in Canada.
-It has a 10 percent higher than the national average cost of living.
+Winnipeg – This is the capital and largest city in Manitoba.
+It has 10 percent higher than the national average cost of living.

 Winkler – This is a small city in southern Manitoba and the sixth-largest city in the province.
 It is a regional hub for agriculture, industry, and commerce.
 The city has a 6 percent cost of living less than the national average, making it one of the most affordable in Canada.